aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-row/_index.md

 ## cURL Example

 The following are a few examples of using cURL.
-You can use a sample **Input Document**: [TablesGet.docx](attachments/885355/1180119.docx).
+You can use a sample **Input Document** [TablesGet.docx](attachments/885355/1180119.docx).

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}